aws-amplify/docs/js/start.md

 # Getting Started

 This page is a guide to quickly build a cloud-powered web or React Native application with AWS Amplify.
-AWS Amplify includes:

 ## What Does AWS Amplify Include?